Quantum Altermagnetic Instability in Disordered Metals: Phase diagram

+With these equations, we can write down the expressions for the spinodal ( and phase boundary) lines.
+The lines describing the stability of the paramagnetic (PM) phase towards the ferromagnetic (FM) and altermagnetic (AM) phases are:

-The equation $r_n=0$ defines now the critical line between the PM and AM phases.
-In the limit of small $\rho$, it simply gives $g_{c,n}(\lambda)\simeq1/(\lambda\,\ln4)$, that is, a finite value of $g_{c,n}(\lambda)$.
-This is in contrast to the FM isotropic case, where the critical $g_c$ approaches to zero.
-It implies that, in the limit $\rho\sim0$ for those values of $0<g<g_{c,n}(\lambda)$, the only allowed instability is the FM one, as it can be seen in Fig.(\ref{fig:panelA}).
-Also, it is not a coincidence that the coefficient $u_n$ coincides with the logarithmic part of the coefficient $r_m$ in (\ref{eq:rm}), as they have the same origin, and, while $m$ enters quadratically in $V_{\text{eff}}$, $n$ enters as a fourth power.
+The condition (\ref{criticalferroU}) implies a Stoner-like criterion for the FM transition to occur, $g>g_{c,m}$.
+Also, this critical line is independent of $\lambda$.
+The equation (\ref{criticalAM}) defines the critical line between the PM and AM phases.
+These lines can be seen in Fig.~\ref{fig:threepanels},b, and Fig.~\ref{fig:threepanels},c.
+In the limit of small $\rho_R$, it simply gives $g_{c,n}\simeq1/(\lambda\,\ln4)$, that is, a finite value of $g_{c,n}$.
+This is in contrast to the isotropic FM case, where the critical $g_{c,m}$ approaches zero.
+It implies that, in the limit $\rho_R\sim0$ for those values of $0<g<g_{c,n}$, the only allowed instability is the FM one, as it can be seen in Fig.~\ref{fig:threepanels},a.
+The PM-FM and PM-AM are second order phase transitions, as the order parameters $m$ and $n$ vary continuously from zero to finite values when $r_m$ and $r_n$ move from negative to positive values.
+This is why in these cases, the spinodal lines coincide with the phase boundary lines.